 Members who leave the Fund prior to the year's annual processing date will not receive the benefit of any franking credits, foreign income tax offsets or any revenue/capital losses that have accrued.
 These tax benefits will be allocated on a proportional basis across all active accumulation accounts as at the processing date.

-For further information, please refer to the Annual taxation adjustments section on page 31 of the Further Information Booklet.
+For further information, please refer to the Annual taxation adjustments section of the relevant Product Disclosure Statement.